aakash140799/Algorithms/StableMatching/README.md

 **Applications:**
 - Stable matching is used to assign medical students to their first hospitals.
-- Stable matching is used by CDN to pair every used with a server, based on their proximity.
-CDN perform matching once in every 10 seconds usually.
+- Stable matching is used by CDN to pair users with a server, based on their proximity once in 10s.

 **Refering:**